shibaone/fhevm-setup/README.md

 make run-full
 # Deploy ACL, Gateway ..., please wait until the end before testing!!!
 make prepare-e2e-test
-# This test could fail (first event catch is buggy - we are on it)
-make run-async-test
-# This one is working
-make run-async-test
-# A non trivial test
-make run-true-input-async-test
-# Manual test
-cd work_dir/fhevm & npx hardhat test --grep 'test async decrypt uint32' cd work_dir/fhevm & npx hardhat test --grep 'test async decrypt uint64' cd work_dir/fhevm & npx hardhat test --grep 'test async decrypt several addresses'
 ```

 > [!TIP]
-> If one of the tests is blocked after a few seconds, check the logs of the gateway with `docker logs zama-dev-gateway-1 -f`.
+> If one of the tests is blocked after a few seconds, check the logs of the gateway with `docker logs op-rollup-gateway-1 -f`.
 If you do not see any progress after a line like
 `🍊 Waiting for callback from KMS, txn_id: "85fa7..."`; **stop the test and retry**.
 This is a known issue and we will fix it soon!